0Tech/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.composable.v1alpha1.QueryNFTRequest"></a>

 ### QueryNFTRequest
-QueryNFTRequest is the request type for the Query/NFT RPC method
+QueryNFTRequest is the request type for the Query/NFT RPC method.

 | Field | Type | Label | Description |